Yxn16a/Yxn16a/README.md

 ## 👋  Hi, I’m Yves Ngenzi

 #### I have been coding for the past four years using C++ and Python.
 However, I did later switch to Java.
 Java has been my favorite language of all time.
-Not only does it provide garbage collecting, but also it can be used to create standalone applications.
+Not only does it provide garbage collection, but also it can be used to create standalone applications.
 I am interested in building android apps and back-end applications using Spring Boot.
 I am currently in a Java Bootcamp, and there is still a lot to learn, but the sky is the limit.
 I am eager to learn as much as I can.
 I post most of what I am learning here, and I plan to contribute to other projects as time allows it.

 ## How to reach me